OpenLiberty/ci.maven/docs/toolchain.md

 - If a matching toolchain is found, the plugin uses that toolchain to determine a `JAVA_HOME` and runs Liberty server commands using that `JAVA_HOME`.
 - If no matching toolchain is found (or `jdkHome` is not available), the plugin logs a warning and runs using the same JDK that is used to run Maven.

-If `JAVA_HOME` is already set in `server.env` or `jvm.options`, that configuration takes precedence.
+If `JAVA_HOME` is already set in `server.env` or `jvm.options`, or is provided through Maven project properties (for example, `liberty.env.JAVA_HOME` or `jvmOptions` properties), that configuration takes precedence.
 In that case, the plugin logs a warning and does not apply the toolchain.

 ###### Dev mode